PointCloudLibrary/pcl/doc/tutorials/content/kinect_grabber.rst

 ----------

-The Grabber interface is very powerful and general and makes it a breeze to connect to OpenNI cameras (i.e. Kinect and Primesense) in your code.
+The Grabber interface is very powerful and general and makes it a breeze to connect to OpenNI cameras (i.e. Kinect, Asus Xtion Pro and Primesense) in your code.
 We are in the process of writing a FileGrabber which can be used using the same interface, and can e.g. load all Point Cloud files from a directory and provide them to the callback at a certain rate.
 The only change required is